benjaminweymouth/PyBank-Python-Data-Structures-Analysis/README.md

 # Python Homework: PyBank and PyRamen
-This repository includes python Jupyter notebooks and associated files for the PyBank and PyRamen Exercises.
++This repository includes python Jupyter notebooks and associated files for the PyBank and PyRamen Exercises.

-The purpose of this code is to demonstrate working with CSV files, lists, dictionaries, loops and particulary nested data structures.
++The purpose of this code is to demonstrate working with CSV files, lists, dictionaries, loops and particulary nested data structures.